gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 <img src="shiny_run/assets/shiny_run_launch.png" width="600" />

+This will install some basic dependencies, download the project to your Working Directory (*Files* tab in RStudio) and launch the tool in your browser.

 *Advanced: Alternatively, you can `git clone` this repo and periodically perform `git pull` to update the code and database collections.
 Launch the app from RStudio (i.e., `Run App` on `global.R`) instead of `launch_app.R`*